utikpuhlik/fe-tcf/README.md

 ### DB Migrations for BetterAuth
 ```
-# Create auth.ts and configure it to generate a Schema with:
+# Create authAction.ts and configure it to generate a Schema with:
 $ npx @better-auth/cli generate

 # Setup drizzle config file